fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 ## Prerequisites

+This post was written with Python 3.11 in mind.
 You'll need to install SQLAlchemy and Pydantic:

 ```python
 pip install sqlalchemy==2.* pydantic==2.*